GSA-TTS/identity-handbook/_articles/help-center-contact-form.md

 {%- endcapture -%}
 {% include alert.html content=alert_content alert_class="usa-alert--error" %}

-The **agency** field allows freeform responses, so it does not need to go through this manual approval process anymore.

 ## Configuration

 To streamline working with the Salesforce team and their QA/validation process,